jianigao/Python_Basics/README.md

+## Python Basics

-Summarized useful commands and functions for python, numpy, and pandas.
+Learn useful Python commands and functions for tasks such as:

+* Data cleaning
+* Data processing
+* Data aggregation
+* Data visualization